 A PMSR must be produced by those responsible for

-- Class I medical devices (under the MDR)
+- Class I medical devices (as defined by the MDR)

-- Class A and B devices (under the IVDR)
+- Class A and B devices (as defined by the IVDR)

 (i) results and conclusions of data gathered from the post-market surveillance plans